nativeit/sysadmin-bootcamp/README.md

 ---

-> _This repo includes information from [https://github.com/labdaddy/IConrad](https://github.com/labdaddy/IConrad) and the original Reddit comment can be found [here](https://www.reddit.com/r/linuxadmin/comments/2s924h/comment/cnnw1ma/)._
+> _This repo includes information from [https://github.com/labdaddy/IConrad](https://github.com/labdaddy/IConrad) and a copy of the original Reddit comment that can be found [here](https://www.reddit.com/r/linuxadmin/comments/2s924h/comment/cnnw1ma/)._
 >
 > _Support is unavailable for this repo, and all information is subject to change._